Daniel Mazur: Career

 Mazur has led more than 11 expeditions to Everest and was a leader of Greg Mortenson's team that attempted to summit K2 in 1993, which is featured in the book Three Cups of Tea.
 Mazur was a member of the team that summitted K2 on 2 September 1993 with the first British climber to survive the complete expedition, Jonathan Pratt.
 The team was the first British ascent of the West Ridge route, and the second overall British ascent of the mountain.
 Mazur completed the first ascent of Muztagh Ata via the East Ridge with Jon Otto and Walter Keller in July 2000.
 He was noted for tweeting live updates from Everest Camp 1 during the April 2015 Nepal earthquake.

 Rescue cases

 Roman Giutashvili rescue

-In 1991, during an expedition that summited Mount Everest with Anatoli Boukreev, Mazur played a pivotal role in the rescue of Georgian climber Roman Giutashvili.
+In 1991, during an expedition that summited Mount Everest with Anatoli Boukreev, Mazur was involved in the rescue of Georgian climber Roman Giutashvili.
 Mazur gave Giutashvili his oxygen and dug him into a snow hole after the Georgian had collapsed at 8:05pm on the descent.
 Mazur left Giutashvili to descend and find help, ultimately resulting in his rescue.
 Giutashvili later revealed to Mazur that he had lived with only one lung since he was 10 years old.